-- Indirect cost information

-- Other budget information

-- Commitment Letters from Third Parties Contributing to Cost Share, if applicable

-- Name and phone number of the Designated Responsible Employee for complying with national policies prohibiting discrimination (See 10 CFR 1040.5)

-- Representation of Limited Rights Data and Restricted Software, if applicable

-- Environmental Questionnaire

-- Data Management Plan
+- Indirect cost information - Other budget information - Commitment Letters from Third Parties Contributing to Cost Share, if applicable - Name and phone number of the Designated Responsible Employee for complying with national policies prohibiting discrimination (See 10 CFR 1040.5) - Representation of Limited Rights Data and Restricted Software, if applicable - Environmental Questionnaire - Intellectual Propoerty Management Plan may be negotiatied after selection pending the proposed scope of work, and would be required as a milestone in the SOPO.

-- IP Management Plan

-- Foreign National Involvement

-F. Dun and Bradstreet Universal Numbering System Number and System for Award Management
+E. Dun and Bradstreet Universal Numbering System Number and System for Award Management